OpenPaymentNetwork/opnreco/README.txt

-This is the source code for the OPN Reconciliation tool.
-OPN is the Open Payment Network.
-Use the tool to reconcile your OPN activity with your bank account.
+This is the source code for the OPN (Open Payment Network) Reconciliation tool.
+Use the tool to reconcile your OPN activity with bank accounts.
 The tool is especially intended for issuers.

-Build the software using Buildout:
+Build the software by using Make:

     cd backend
-    python3 -m venv .
-    bin/pip install -r requirements.txt
-    bin/buildout -c buildout-dev.cfg
-    cd ..
+    make dev

+Create a local opnreco database:

+    sudo -u postgres createdb -O ${USER} opnreco venv/bin/initialize_opnreco_db development.ini

 Once the backend is built successfully, build the frontend:

-    cd frontend
+    cd ../frontend
     npm i
     cd ..